-Mr. Aegerter was appointed to the Board on 12 April 2010 and was last re-elected on 28 April 2010.
-He will be seeking re-election to the Board at the forthcoming Annual General Meeting.
+Mr. Aegerter was appointed to the Board on 12 April 2010 and was last re-elected on 26 April 2012.

-LAM KWOK CHONG Independent, Non-Executive Director
+LAM KWOK CHONG

+Independent, Non-Executive Director

 Until December 2009, Lam Kwok Chong was the Managing Director of Keppel Telecommunications and Transportation Ltd, a company listed on the Singapore Exchange and a member of the Keppel Group of Companies.
+He currently provides management services to businesses based in Singapore and the region.

-Mr. Lam first joined the Company as its Chief Financial Officer in 2003 and went on to assume the role of Managing Director the following year.
+Mr. Lam first joined Keppel Telecommunications and Transportation Ltd as its Chief Financial Officer in 2003 and went on to assume the role of Managing Director the following year.
 Together with its Board of Directors, Lam Kwok Chong was responsible for formulating and implementing the Company's business strategies.